 Our Company has not approved any awards that are conditioned upon stockholder approval of our Amended 2003 Incentive Plan.
-If the additional shares that will be available under our Amended 2003 Incentive Plan if stockholders approve the proposed amendments had been available for award purposes in fiscal 2008, our Company expects that its award grants made in fiscal 2008 would not have been substantially different from those actually made in that year under our 2003 Incentive Plan.
-For information regarding the bonuses paid to our named executive officers for 2008 performance (and certain stock-based awards granted to our named executive officers in 2009 with respect to their bonuses for 2008), see the discussion in the "Compensation Discussion and Analysis" section above.
+If the additional shares that will be available under our Amended 2003 Incentive Plan if stockholders approve the proposed amendments had been available for award purposes in fiscal 2008, our Company expects that its award grants made in fiscal 2008 would not have been substantially different from those actually made in that year under our 2003 Incentive Plan, except that stock units would have been granted under the plan to our named executive officers in lieu of the cash bonus paid for 2008.
+For information regarding the bonuses paid to our named executive officers for 2008 (and certain stock-based awards granted to our named executive officers in 2009 with respect to their bonuses for 2008), see the discussion in the "Compensation Discussion and Analysis" section above.
 For information regarding stock-based awards granted to our Company's named executive officers during 2008, see the material under the heading "Grants of Plan-Based Awards" above.